yereverluvinunclebert/yereverluvinunclebert/README.md

 ![0UkRIKV](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/6a06d2f9-3cc7-472c-a6af-12112d202890)

 This is my RocketDock/ObjectDock replacement written in VB6, an unfinished but working project.
 Needs a rethink to encapsulate certain elements and make the code more streamlined.
+However, it works and it runs on all my Windows systems.

 ![steampunk_cpu_gpu_thermometer_widget_for_speedfan_by_yereverluvinuncleber_d4lri07-375w-2x](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/3dd3f291-258b-4872-bf6e-eb23b8272513)

 This is my Steampunk CPU/GPU Thermometer widget using OHM written in javascript for the Yahoo Widget Engine, a basically finished  project that requires some fettling to fix a bug or two.
+I aim to rewrite this in VB6.
+Uses OHM to extract the system motherboard temperatures.

 ![orrery-desktop](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/094b58ce-f3d7-4df8-9557-8c648940675e)

 This is my Orrery widget using javascript for the Yahoo Widget Engine, a basically finished project that requires some fettling to fix a bug or two that has arisen as time has progressed (as usual for me).
+An eye candy widget.

 ![steampunk_clock_calendar_mkii__2_9__rc_by_yereverluvinuncleber-d4l5xny](https://github.com/yereverluvinunclebert/yereverluvinunclebert/assets/2788342/e91568e6-4a11-4fa0-8eaf-7b2e227c98d6)